Güveç

 Güveç (/tr/) is a family of earthenware pots used in Balkan, Persian, Turkish, and Levantine cuisine; various casserole or stew dishes cooked in them are called ghivetch.
 The pot is wide and medium-tall, can be glazed or unglazed, and the dish in it is cooked with little or no additional liquid.

+Etymology

+Güveç was first mentioned in Dīwān Lughāt al-Turk as Küdeç or Küzeç.
+The Old Turkic word "Küdeç" means a kind of container made of baked clay, which was derived from the Turkic root "küd-" (to wait, to graze).

 Construction

 Clay is combined with water and sand and some combination of straw, hay, sawdust or wood ash and kneaded to remove any air bubbles.
 The pot is thrown or handshaped, allowed to partially dry, and the surfaces smoothed to make them non-porous.
 After the pot dries completely it is glazed and kiln-fired.

 The people of Sorkun have "for centuries" specialized in the production of the pot out of locally dug clay.